leejjoon/pywcsgrid2/doc/users/overview.rst

 In essence, it provides a custom Axes class (derived from mpl's original Axes class) suitable for displaying fits images.
-Its main functionality is to draw ticks, ticklabels, and grids in an appropriate sky coordinates.
-A recent version of the matplotlib (> 0.99.0) is required which includes axes_grid toolkit.
-In addition to pyfits, you need either pywcs (from svn) or kapteyn package installed.
+Its main functionality is to draw ticks, ticklabels, and grids in an appropriate sky coordinates.  pywcsgrid2 requires matplotlib v1.0 (or above) and is heavily based on the axes_grid1 and axisartist toolkit.
+In addition to pyfits to read in fits files, you need either pywcs or kapteyn package installed.
 See :ref:`installing` for more detailes.

 .. contents::
    :depth: 1